 Albanian vote in election seen as key to moving toward EU

-An Albanian man casts his ballot at a polling station in Tirana, Sunday, June 25, 2017.
 Albanians were voting Sunday in a general election that follows a landmark agreement between the country's two biggest political parties to look past their bitter differences and back efforts for Albania to eventually join the European Union.
+Holding a free and fair election is key to launching EU membership talks for the nation of 2.9 million, which is already a NATO member.

 |Title